 The hard part of maintaining household living standards is, of course, bringing in the bacon.
-After all, it is the income we earn which dictates what we can afford, and it’s thus understandable that we try and maximise what is brought in.
+After all, it is the income we earn that dictates what we can afford, and it’s thus understandable that we try and maximise what is brought in.
 But the thing is, it doesn’t really end at the point where this money hits your bank account.
-Because the fact of the matter is that, after doing all the hard work of actually earning your money, you want to make sure that your money then works for you (ie: you benefit from the best possible interest rates).
+The fact of the matter is that, after doing all the hard work of actually earning your money, you want to make sure that your money then works for you (i.e., you benefit from the best possible interest rates).

 In the low-interest environment we currently live in, that’s easier said than done.
 After all, returns on both cash ISAs and savings accounts have plummeted to shocking lows.
-Banks will no doubt point to record-low base rates set by the Bank of England, but the reality is that the returns they are offering savers have declined disproportionately, meaning we’re getting ripped off.
+Banks will undoubtedly point to record-low base rates set by the Bank of England.
+Still, the reality is that the returns they offer savers have declined disproportionately, meaning we’re getting ripped off.
 Perhaps it time to switch banks to make your money work harder for you?

 Are we powerless?

-With regard to the former, it actually equates to a full percentage point less than top rates paid by newer banks.
-And yet still we lump our money into these accounts offered by high-street behemoths – to the tune of £1.2 billion a month, in fact.
+Concerning the former, it actually equates to a full percentage point less than top rates paid by newer banks.
+And yet still, we lump our money into these accounts offered by high-street behemoths – to the tune of £1.2 billion a month, in fact.

 By being so obliging, we are allowing these greedy bankers to dictate terms.
 But it need not be this way.
 Because, since 2013, switching who you bank with has become much, much easier.
 It’s called the Current Account Switch Guarantee, and it means you can take advantage of the following: